 What does a seed need?

-Moisture and temperature are the two most important aspects for vigorous seed germination, followed by a few other factors.
+Moisture and temperature are the two most important aspects of vigorous seed germination, followed by a few other factors.
 Let’s take a closer look!

 Warm Soil Temperature

 The soil needs some type of fertility to feed the young seedlings, not a lot but some.
-The seed provides the energy and nutrition needed to get the sprout off to a good start, but after the initial few days everything is dependent on the seedling developing leaves to start the photosynthetic process to provide its energy and build its reserves.
+The seed provides the energy and nutrition needed to get the sprout off to a good start.
+Still, after the initial few days everything is dependent on the seedling developing leaves to start the photosynthetic process to provide its energy and build its reserves.
 Some very important nutrients will come from the soil.
-Seed Starting Media for the Home Gardener shows what different types of media are used for, with a couple of good seed starting soil “recipes”!
+Seed Starting Media for the Home Gardener shows what different types of media are used for, with a couple of good seed-starting soil “recipes”!

 What exactly is going on while the seed is germinating?

 Many think of germinating as being the equivalent of sprouting, but that’s not exactly true.
-Germination is the entire process the seed undergoes resulting in a seedling.
+Germination is the entire process the seed undergoes that finishes as a seedling.
 The sprouting processes are the final steps in germination, with the emergence of a root tip and leaf from the seed coat.
 There is much that goes on inside before we get to see any results.

 Inside the Seed

 This uptake of water softens the seed coat, which eventually splits open to allow the root tip to emerge.
-At the same time the seeds metabolism goes into high gear as the seeds internal tissues absorb moisture and food that was stored in an inactive state inside the seed is transformed into energy.
+At the same time, the seed metabolism goes into high gear as the seeds’ internal tissues absorb moisture, and food that was stored in an inactive state inside the seed is transformed into energy.
 Starches are converted to simple sugars and proteins into amino acids.
 Enzymes are activated, furthering the metabolic process of breaking dormancy and becoming a living plant.
 Hormones are also activated, controlling how much and where newly produced foods are transported to.
 Oxygen uptake increases greatly.
-New tissue starts to grow, first at the root tip, then the stem, the bud and cotyledons or embryonic leaves.
+New tissue starts to grow, first at the root tip, then the stem, the bud, and cotyledons or embryonic leaves.
 Peas synthesize new compounds within the first 24 hours of starting germination.
-Lettuce seeds start producing new tissue about 12 hours after the onset of germination, concentrating in the root cells.
+Lettuce seeds start producing new tissue about 12 hours after the onset of germination, concentrating on the root cells.

 Outside the Seed

 While all of this is going on inside the seed, not much will be noticed on the outside, at least not yet.
-The pots, cubes or flats that the seeds are planted in need to be checked at least once a day and the soil kept moist but not soggy.
-Steady heat needs to be maintained and air should reach the soil to allow the seeds to breathe and keep mold from forming on the soil surface.
+The pots, cubes, or flats that the seeds are planted in need to be checked at least once a day, and the soil is kept moist but not soggy.
+Steady heat needs to be maintained, and air should reach the soil to allow the seeds to breathe and keep mold from forming on the soil surface.
 If you do find mold starting to grow, let more air in.
-If there is a lid on the seedling tray, remove it for a few hours or put a small fan where it can circulate a small, gentle amount of air and the mold will usually disappear.
+If there is a lid on the seedling tray, remove it for a few hours or put a small fan where it can circulate a small, gentle amount of air, and the mold will usually disappear.

 Changes for the Seedling

-With some diligent daily observation and a tiny bit of luck, within a couple of weeks the new seedlings will be ready for transplant into a larger pot or directly into the garden, depending on the weather and timing of your seed starting.
-This may all sound very complex and complicated, however, please realize that seeds have been germinating and producing new plants for untold millennium without our help.
-We as home gardeners are just trying to help the process along, allowing us to have much better production from our garden than we could ever get by sowing all of our seeds directly into the soil.
-A Garden Journal is a great tool to record the successes and challenges of your seed germination project, so that you can see ways to improve or experiment with your particular process next year.
-Most gardeners develop very effective methods for seed starting within just a couple of years and only fine tune the process from there.
+With some diligent daily observation and a tiny bit of luck, within a couple of weeks, the new seedlings will be ready for transplant into a larger pot or directly into the garden, depending on the weather and timing of your seed starting.
+This may all sound very complex and complicated; however, please realize that seeds have been germinating and producing new plants for untold millennia without our help.
+We, as home gardeners, are just trying to help the process along, allowing us to have much better production from our garden than we could ever get by sowing all of our seeds directly into the soil.
+A Garden Journal is a great tool to record the successes and challenges of your seed germination project so that you can see ways to improve or experiment with your particular process next year.
+Most gardeners develop very effective methods for seed starting within just a couple of years and only fine-tune the process from there.